$D^*\pi$ interaction from the lineshape of $D_1(2420)$ in $B$-decays: Results and discussions

 Similar conclusions can be drawn for the $D^{*+}\pi^-$ invariant mass distribution in the process $B^-\to D^{*+}\pi^-\pi^-$, shown in Fig.~\ref{DistriDstarpi} (right).
-In this case, as a consequence of the indistinguishable negative charged pions in the final state, two $D^{*+}\pi^-$ mass combinations can be obtained, with the lower and higher values being represented by $m_{D^{*+}\pi^-(\text{low})}$ and $m_{D^{*+}\pi^-(\text{high})}$, respectively.
+In this case, as a consequence of the indistinguishable negative charged pions in the final state, there are two $D^{*+}\pi^-$ invariant masses corresponding to the identical pairs $12$ and $23$, which are symmetric under the interchange $1\leftrightarrow 3$.
+In such a scenario, as stated in Ref.~\cite{LHCb:2019juy}, two invariant masses are to be defined, $m_{D^{*+}\pi^-(\text{low})}$ and $m_{D^{*+}\pi^-(\text{high})}$, which describes the situation that when one of the identical pairs has lower invariant mass the other pair has higher value of the invariant mass.
+Discussions on another process with identical particles, requiring similar definitions of low/high invariant masses can be found in Refs.~\cite{Wang:2022xqc,Song:2025dgg,LHCb:2021enr,BESIII:2025yag}.
 In Ref.~\cite{LHCb:2019juy}, the prominent presence of the resonances $D_1(2420)$ and $D^*_2(2460)$ were observed in the $m_{D^{*+}\pi^-(\text{low})}$ invariant mass distribution; thus, we consider the latter one here.
 As can be seen in Fig.~\ref{DistriDstarpi} (right), a $S$-wave $D_1(2420)\to D^{*+}\pi^-$ process, in which $D_1(2420)$ is generated from the rescattering mechanism shown in Fig.~\ref{mecS_b}, is responsible for an important part of the signal observed for $D_1(2420)$ in the $m_{D^{*+}\pi^-(\text{low})}$ invariant mass distribution.
+In this case, as explained in Sec.~\ref{sec:level2}, both external and internal emission processes contribute to this invariant mass distribution.
+As mentioned before, we consider $C^\text{int}_0=-C^\text{ext}_0/3$, with $C^\text{ext}_0$ being fixed either to reproduce the total area under the experimental distribution (central points) or $85\%$ of its value.
+The upper (lower) band in Fig.~\ref{DistriDstarpi} (right) represents the first (second) choice, i.e., $100\%$ ($85\%$) of the mentioned area.
+We should mentioned here that the consideration of the internal emission processes helps in finding a result more in line with the experimental data, especially at lower values of the invariant mass distribution.
+In this context, it should be noted that the normalization procedure followed does not alter the resonance signal/background proportion of the theoretical results for either of the two weak processes investigated, and we could have very well adjust $C^\text{ext}_0$ to reproduce the magnitude of the invariant mass distribution at a certain value of $m_{D^{+*}\pi^-}$.